Priyanshi-Rai/My-Portfolio/README.md

 # My-Portfolio
-This is my first Frontend project and I start by designing a website which can describe me...Upgradations are on its way
+This is my first Frontend project and I start by designing a website which can describe me...
+Simply use HTML and CSS